Meet the Crew of Adirondack Guideboat

 Ian & Justin Martin

 Bob is our most recent addition to the Adirondack Guideboat staff.
-He is our MidWest Representative and is located in Trego in northwestern Wisconsin.
-Bob is a lifelong rowboat enthusiast.
-He started his rowing at age five on Lake Winnebago and now, fifty-five years later, he looks forward to rowing his Guideboat nine miles around Shell Lake twice a week.
-Bob has a model of each our boats, will arrange for demonstration rows, and will help you select the perfect Adirondack Guideboat to fit your needs.
-There is a selection of retail boats and accessories in Trego to get you on the water as soon as possible.
-“I look forward to meeting everyone anxious to row their first Adirondack Guideboat and to helping you hook up with the boat of your dreams.
-Don’t hesitate to call or e-mail me so we can talk boats.”
+Located in Northwestern Wisconsin (Trego), Bob is our Midwest representative.
+Bob has a model of each our guideboats, will arrange for demonstration rows and help you select the right model to fit your needs.
+There is also a selection of guideboats and accessories for sale in Trego to get you on the water as soon as possible.
+“I look forward to meeting everyone anxious to row their first Adirondack guideboat and to helping you hook up with the boat of your dreams.”
+A lifelong rowboat enthusiast, he started his rowing at age five on Lake Winnebago, fifty-five years later, he rows his guideboat nine miles around Shell Lake, twice a week.

 Scott and Amber Rouleau are owners and founders of Rouleau Communications, and big fans of Adirondack Guideboat.
 Please contact for press inquiries at: email@example.com